Drill Sergeant of the Year

 About the Competition

 The Center for Initial Military Training annually hosts the Drill Sergeant of the Year (DSOY) competition at different TRADOC Installations.
 The event is conducted over a four-day period and consists of the same tasks being taught at Basic Training.
 Subject areas include rifle marksmanship, physical readiness training, first aid, hand grenade training, land navigation, and confidence course.
 Competitors are required to show proficiency at performing selected Soldier skills as well as teaching those tasks to trainees in a simulated environment.
-After four days of grueling competition at Fort Jackson, SC, Staff Sergeant Ashley N. Buhl of Bravo Company, 2nd Battalion, 60th Infantry Regiment, Fort Jackson, SC, and Staff Sergeant Cory N. Ramburger, a drill sergeant with Delta Company, 1st Battalion, 398th Infantry Regiment, Owensboro, KY, earned the titles of Active and Reserve Component Drill Sergeant of the Year, respectively.
+After four days of physical, mental, and psychological challenges at Fort Jackson, SC, Staff Sergeant Samuel A. Matlock, a drill sergeant representing the Maneuver Support Center of Excellence at Fort Leonard Wood, MO, was awarded the honorary belt as the active duty U.S. Army Drill Sergeant of the Year and Sergeant First Class Jake R. Mrzena, a drill sergeant leader with the U.S. Army Drill Sergeant Academy at Fort Jackson, SC, earned the title of U.S. Army Reserve Drill Sergeant of the Year.

 In other Army competitions, individuals or buddy teams must overcome physical and mental stress to win.
 What makes this competition different from all others is the teaching component.
 Drill Sergeants are the first line educators for the Army and therefore, must be highly skilled at getting through to all the people they must train.
 The added dimension of the competitors maintaining their poise and ability to focus emotionally to teach basic combat skills to Soldiers, who at times do not cooperate, after enduring physical and mental challenges, highlights why the Army puts so much faith and trust in their abilities as professionals.